 - 3. Where are your gang policy/regulations located/electronically communicated?
 Our Gang Policy is publicized on our website.
 It is available for download at www.qacps.org.
 The policy is also mentioned in our calendar/handbook which goes home to every parent. - 4.
-What educational gang awareness programs are does school system provide to students, staff, and volunteers?
+What educational gang awareness programs does school system provide to students, staff, and volunteers?

-We have provided professional development to school counselors and school administrators.
+All school staff receive Gang Awareness training annually through Safe Schools.
 The Sherriff's Department has also worked with school staff in an effort to educate staff about gang awareness.